bespinian/livelint/README.md

 # Livelint

-A linting tool for live Kubernetes deployments
+A CLI linting tool for live Kubernetes deployments

+Livelint is based on [the A visual guide on troubleshooting Kubernetes deployments blog post](https://learnk8s.io/troubleshooting-deployments) by Daniele Polencic.

 ## Installation